 Even the safest drivers among us can be involved in an auto accident.
 The better prepared you are, the better you will be able to respond.

-To help you to get through the many challenges that can arise after a car crash, Jebaily Law Firm presents the following checklist:
+To help you to get through the many challenges that can arise after a car crash, Jebaily Law Firm presents the following Post Accident Checklist:

 If you are involved in an accident, you will be glad that you have these items on hand: